Batch Ingest

 source

-elementThe source element specifies information about the data itself, where it is, and how it should be treated.
+elementThe source element specifies information about the data itself, where it exists, and how to structure it in Hydrolix storage.

 Example source: